 Located on the right side of floor board.
 Press top of pedal (L) to go forward, center is neutral and press bottom of pedal for reverse.
 This pedal controls the ground speed.
 When starting engine hydrostat pedal must be centered.
-Foot does not need to be on pedal.

-CONTROLS & INSTRUMENTS (CONTINUED)
+CONTROLS & INSTRUMENTS (continued)